 Learning to live by the indwelling life of Christ.

-When your suffering makes you feel dead inside, let Jesus’ faithful love for you stir up your faithful love for him.
-Don’t desperately search for your love for him.
+Don’t desperately search for your love for Christ.
 Seek first his love for you.
-And then you might just find that you share that love.
+Then you might just find that you share that love.
 You’ll find out that your faith is real.
 You’ll know that “to live is Christ.”

 “To live is Christ” will you get you home.
 How do I know?
 Because you are the joy that has been set before Jesus.
 You are his prize.
 His reward.
 His love.
 And now he is yours.
 So look to him.
 And run.
 Run to the arms of the one who has already run to you.